AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 >
 >In future if you make any modifications in a theme folder, you need to rerun the above pipeline again.
 Hence, it is necessary to remember the name of the pipeline.

 Once the pipeline is successfully executed, the theme is available under the **Style** tab.
+Now, you [use the deployed theme for styling an Adaptive Form](#using-a-theme-in-adaptive-forms).

 ## Best practices {#best-practices}